MyHush/hush/doc/developer-notes.md

 - ThreadRPCServer : Remote procedure call handler, listens on port 8232 for connections and services them.

-- ZcashMiner : Generates zcash (if wallet is enabled).
+- HushMiner : Generates hush (if wallet is enabled).

 - Shutdown : Does an orderly shutdown of everything.